Victory over Japan Day: Mongolia

 Victory over Japan Day is celebrated with duality in Mongolia.
 It also celebrates the victory of Soviet and Mongolian forces in the Battles of Khalkhin Gol.
 The anniversary of the battle was first celebrated in 1969, and was periodically celebrated on a massive scale every 5 years until its 50th anniversary in 1989, after which it dwindled in importance and was reduced to the level of academic debates and lectures.
 It was only recently that the anniversary made a resurgence in Mongolian history.
 It is jointly celebrated by the Mongolian Armed Forces with the Russian Armed Forces.
 During the 70th, 75th and 80th anniversaries in 2009, 2014 and 2019 respectively, the President of Russia has taken part in the celebrations alongside the President of Mongolia as part of the former's state visit to the Mongolian capital.

 Netherlands

 The Netherlands has one national and several regional or local remembrance services on or around August 15.
 The national service is at the "Indisch monument" (Dutch for "Indies Monument") in The Hague, where the victims of the Japanese occupation of the Dutch East Indies are remembered, usually in the presence of the head of state and the government.
 In total, there are about 20 services, also in the Indies remembrance center in Bronbeek in Arnhem.
 The Japanese occupation meant the twilight of Dutch colonial rule over Indonesia.
 Indonesia declared itself independent on August 17, 1945, just two days after the Japanese surrendered.
 The Indonesian War of Independence lasted until 1949, with the Netherlands recognizing Indonesian sovereignty in late December of that year.

 Vietnam

-On the day of the surrender of Japan, Hồ Chí Minh declared an independent Democratic Republic of Vietnam.
+On September 2, 1945, the same day as Japan's surrender, Ho Chi Minh declared the independence of the Democratic Republic of Vietnam.

-Vietnam celebrated 19 August as V-J Day, because of the victory of August Revolution against the Japanese forces.